marcusgreen/moodle-qtype_wordselect/README.md

 https://docs.moodle.org/en/Wordselect_question_type

+See change log at https://github.com/marcusgreen/moodle-qtype_wordselect/blob/master/changelog.md To install from the plugins database go to https://moodle.org/plugins/qtype_wordselect

-the latest source can be found here
+The latest source can be found here

 https://github.com/marcusgreen/moodle-qtype_wordselect

 #### Installing
 Place the files in a directory

 moodle\question\type\wordselect